Akrobate/data-science-python-guide/visualize-data.md

-# Data visualisation with panda
+# Data visualisation with panda, matplotlib and seaborn

 ## Histograms